Windshield wipers: More Complicated than You Think

 - They leave streaks of water or snow behind

 - You routinely drive in extremely hot or cold temperatures

 - You live in a storm-prone area

 Do you need to replace your wiper blades?
-Call 208.888.7464 an bring your car to Driven Automotive for a full checkup.
-We’ll also check your wiper motor and linkage to make sure it’s working correctly.
+Call 208.888.7464 and schedule an appointment with Driven Automotive for a full checkup.
+We’ll also check your wiper motor and linkage to make sure they are working correctly.